Disciplinary Action Appeals Board for University Support Staff

 .060 Hearing Procedures

-The Kansas State University Appeals Board (referred to hereafter as the Appeals Board) hears appeals of proposed disciplinary actions in matters involving University Support Staff regarding demotion, suspension without pay, or dismissal.
+The Kansas State University Appeals Board (referred to hereafter as the Appeals Board) hears appeals by University Support Staff of their demotion, suspension without pay, or dismissal.
 University Support Staff members were formerly members of the Kansas Civil Service ("classified staff") and had access to the Kansas Civil Service Board in appeals of demotion, suspension without pay, and dismissal.
 When the University implemented the move of this employee group from the Kansas Civil Service to the new University Support Staff (USS), the Appeals Board was created and these guidelines for appeals were developed to afford USS employees due process in matters of demotion, suspension, and dismissal.

 Kansas law (K.S.A.
 76-715a) requires this appeal process for classified employees who convert to unclassified University Support Staff ("USS").
 This conversion was approved by Kansas State University classified employees and the Kansas Board of Regents effective at the beginning of FY 2015.

 A USS employee not serving a probationary period may appeal a suspension without pay, demotion or dismissal to the Appeals Board up to 21 calendar days after the effective date of the disciplinary action.
-Appeals must be submitted in writing to the Vice President in the Division of Human Capital Services (VPHC) such that they are received by the VPHC office within 21 calendar days of the effective date of the disciplinary action.
+Appeals must be submitted in writing to the Vice President for Human Capital Services such that they are received by the VPHC office within 21 calendar days of the effective date of the disciplinary action.

 The Kansas State University Appeals Board is composed of a fifteen member board, nine of which are USS and six of which are unclassified staff or faculty members, who are full-time employees of Kansas State University with at least 5 years of service with the university.

-The VPHC will appoint board members from nominations for membership made by the USS Senate, Faculty Senate and members of the campus community at large.
+The VPHC (for pre-hearing matters, VPHC refers to a staff member of the VPHC office who serves as the VPHC's designee) will appoint board members from nominations for membership made by the USS Senate, Faculty Senate and members of the campus community at large.
 If the VPHC does not find a sufficient number of acceptable nominees, the VPHC will request additional nominees from the respective governance organizations.
 Appointments to the board are for three consecutive years with five members replaced each year, with the exception of the first two years (FY 2015 and FY 2016) when one group of five will serve one year, and one group of five will serve two years to start the staggered terms.

 The chair and vice chair of the Appeals Board will be elected by the board members and officially appointed by the VPHC.
 The chair and vice chair will serve a one year term in those roles.
-The chair, or vice chair in the absence or recusal of the panel chair, will conduct the hearing.
+The chair, or vice chair in the absence or recusal of the chair, will conduct the hearings during his or her term as chair.

-Members of the Appeals Board will be required to attend training presented by representatives of Human Resources and the Office of General Counsel.
-The training will include information on the appropriate methods for conducting hearings, the rules regarding discipline governing the USS and the role and responsibilities of Appeals Boardmembers and the chair.
+Members of the Appeals Board will be required to attend training presented by representatives of Human Capital Services and the Office of General Counsel.
+The training will include information on the appropriate methods for conducting hearings, the rules regarding discipline governing the USS and the role and responsibilities of Appeals Board members and the chair.

 An Appeals Board panel will be composed of three USS and two unclassified employees.
 Members of the Appeals Board panel cannot be from the same department as those involved in the appeal.
 Prior to serving on a panel, each board member is expected to sign a statement confirming that the member is unaware of any reason that would preclude him or her from acting fairly and impartially in deciding the matter before the Appeals Board panel and is not knowledgeable about the case.
-The VPHC Office shall designate the Appeals Board Panel members.
+The VPHC shall designate the Appeals Board panel members.
+The Appeals Board chair will conduct the hearing and may attend the panel's deliberations but shall not be a voting member of the five-member panel.

 When a written appeal is received by the VPHC, a copy of the appeal will be provided as soon as possible to the respondent involved in the appeal.

 Hearings will be scheduled by the VPHC within 45 calendar days of the receipt of the appeal.
-The VPHC shall notify the parties of the time and the place of the hearing at least 14 days prior to such hearing.
+The VPHC shall notify the parties of the time and the place of the hearing at least 21 calendar days prior to such hearing.
 Each party at the hearing shall have the right to be represented by a person of the party's own choice, either an attorney or non-attorney.
 This representative may serve as the party's spokesperson or only as an advisor to the party if the party is his or her own spokesperson.
 If the representative is the spokesperson, then the party may not also be a spokesperson; there may be only one spokesperson per party.
-Whether a party will be accompanied by a representative, the representative's name and whether he or she is an attorney, and whether the representative will serve as the party's spokesperson must be disclosed to the Board and the other party in writing no less than 7 days in advance of the hearing.
+Whether a party will be accompanied by a representative, the representative's name and whether he or she is an attorney, and whether the representative will serve as the party's spokesperson must be disclosed to the VPHC in writing no less than 10 calendar days in advance of the hearing.
 The representatives may not be witnesses at the hearing.
-If the employee Appellant chooses to have another K-State employee serve as his or her representative, that person is required to use approved leave to attend the hearing.
+If the Appellant chooses to have another K-State employee serve as his or her representative, that person is required to use approved leave to attend the hearing.

 The VPHC shall make reasonable efforts to schedule a hearing within the time frames described in these guidelines.
-Reasonable efforts should be made to schedule the hearing during regular working hours at a convenient time for the parties and the members of the Hearing Board.
+Reasonable efforts should be made to schedule the hearing during regular working hours at a convenient time for the parties and the members of the Appeals Board panel.

-Each party must provide in writing to the VPHC and the opposing party a statement of facts relevant to the matter, a list of all witnesses who are expected to testify, and a brief written statement of the anticipated testimony of each witness, showing the relevancy of the testimony, a list of identified exhibits and the exhibits themselves.
-All statements of facts, witness lists and exhibit lists, and exhibits must be sent by the party such that they are received in the VPHC office and by the other party at least seven calendar days in advance of the hearing.
-The appellant's exhibits shall be marked "Appellant's Exhibit 1", "Appellant's Exhibit 2", etc. The respondent's exhibits shall be marked "Respondent's Exhibit A", "Respondent's Exhibit B", etc. Such statement of facts, witness lists, and exhibits are to be bound or stapled, paginated and shall include an index.
-Each party provides one original to the VPHC and a copy for the opposing party, and the VPHC office reproduces the necessary copies for the hearing participants.
-Any documents not timely provided to the VPHC and opposing party will not be considered by the panel except as set forth below.
+Each party must provide in writing to the VPHC a statement of facts relevant to the matter, a list of all witnesses who are expected to testify, and a brief written statement of the anticipated testimony of each witness, showing the relevancy of the testimony, a list of identified exhibits and the exhibits themselves.
+All statements of facts, witness lists and exhibit lists, exhibits, information regarding spokepersons and representatives, and the manner in which the party would like to receive the opposing parties' information and materials (e.g., by U.S. mail, campus delivery, or in-person pick up) must be sent by the party such that they are received in the VPHC office at least 10 calendar days in advance of the hearing.
+The appellant's exhibits shall be marked "Appellant's Exhibit 1", "Appellant's Exhibit 2", etc. The respondent's exhibits shall be marked "Respondent's Exhibit A", "Respondent's Exhibit B", etc. Such statement of facts, witness lists, exhibit lists and exhibits are to be bound or stapled, paginated and shall include an index.
+Each party must provide to the VPHC one original and one copy for the opposing party, and the VPHC office shall promptly provide each party with the opposing party's information and materials in the manner requested.
+The VPHC also reproduces the necessary copies for the panel members and chair.
+Any documents not timely provided in proper format to the VPHC will not be sent to or considered by the panel.

 Non-party witnesses will be sequestered during the hearing.